Whether you’re a small boutique owner or a super-sized online store, having a digital marketing strategy is crucial for your success online.

 12. Paid advertising on social media

 Retargeted social media adverts are fantastic.
-Basically, you embed a retargeting pixel onto your website, which then tracks your site’s visitor when they log into their social media account.
+Basically, you embed a retargeting pixel onto your website, which then tracks your site’s visitors when they log into their social media account.
 They then keep seeing your adverts on their social feed until they either visit your site again or click ‘hide ad’.

 With the super in-depth user data stored by Facebook and Instagram, you can choose to show your non-retargeted ads to very specific groups of potential customers – including those that have liked your competitors.